 Fields are to be protected, according to the citizens who created Envision Heber 2050.

-As you can see from the graph above (from Envision Heber 2050) over 95% of the citizens called for conservation of the North Fields, while only 4.39% felt there was no need.
+According to Envision Heber 2050, over 95% of the citizens called for conservation of the North Fields, while only 4% felt there was no need.

 Because the City is situating a large portion of its population growth "across" Highway 40, this does not mean this growth will not seriously change and damage the North Fields.